cjrd/directed-graph-creator/README.md

 Operation:

 * Click on graph to create a node
-* shift-click-drag to connect nodes with edges
+* shift-click and then drag to connect nodes with edges
+* shift-click on a node to change its title
 * click on node or edge and press backspace to delete